margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ----------

+# Creative Writing - Answers to Questions #
 ## Where do you feel most like yourself? ##
 I feel most like myself while driving.
 I pray when I drive, love all of my surroundings, and have good conversations with God.
 I love the sounds of the highway, the interconnections, and the imagery of the country.
 I also feel like myself at home when working in the kitchen, the studio.